 The Board has adopted a written code of conduct applicable to officers and directors of the Company, entitled "Code of Ethics, Trading Restrictions and Whistleblowing".
-A copy of this code of conduct is available on SEDAR at www.sedar.com.
+A copy of this code of conduct is available on SEDAR+ at www.sedarplus.ca.